 Alison Law Solicitors respects your privacy and is committed to protecting your personal data.
 This Privacy Notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
-We are required to comply with the law governing the management and storage of personal data and sensitive personal data, which is outlined in the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act.
+We are required to comply with the law governing the management and storage of personal data and sensitive personal data, which is outlined in the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (UK GDPR) and the Data Protection Act.

 This policy will set out;

 - Who controls your data and How to Complain

 - What information we collect

 - How we collect, process, store and share your information

 - Disclosure of your Personal Data

 - Your rights in relation to any information we store

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance by contacting us at Faheem Ali of Alison Law Solicitors, Alison House, 437-441 London Road, Sheffield, S2 4HJ.